KatjaDanielzik/LlamaMetaboName/README.md

 Llama 3.3 is licensed under the Llama 3.3 Community License, Copyright © Meta Platforms, Inc. All Rights Reserved.

 # Overview
-One of the crucial steps in the Metabolomics workflow is the matching of metabolite names provided by a collaborator to database entry, to for example retrieve IDs for downstream analysis.
+One of the crucial steps in the Metabolomics workflow is the matching of metabolite names, provided by a collaborator, to database entries, to for example retrieve IDs for downstream analysis.
 Although most database APIs accept multiple synonyms, some metabolite names remain unmatched although a human would find the respective entry in the database.
 Additionally multiple file conversions during the life cycle of a dataset might introduce special characters like "?" that impede recognition by databases.

 Large Language models like Llama3.3 have learned which metabolite names are often used in published literature (i.e. metabolite names without special characters) and could assist in the standardization of metabolite names that would otherwise consume a lot of time by hand.